legumeinfo/datastore-specifications/PROTOCOLS/README.md

   ```

 </details>

+## General procedure for adding a new data set to the datastore <a name="adding-to-the-datastore"/>

+#### Upload the data to the datastore curation instance
+As of January 2025, the datastore is being maintained at three locations:
+  - ceres.scinet.usda.gov
+  - atlas-login.hpc.msstate.edu
+  - soybase-stage.usda.iastate.edu

+In general, during preparation, data should initially go into "private" (`/project/legume_project/datastore/private`), in a suitable
+subdirectory (organized by genus and species and generally mirroring the organization of "public").

+Data can be transferred to "private" using typical methods, e.g. scp or Globus.

 #### Name the directories and files
 Apply directory names, following the patterns described in specifications in this repository.